lealre/sql-bootcamp-de/12/README.md

 - **B-Tree Data Structures**
     - A B-Tree consists of nodes, where each node can have multiple keys and multiple pointers to other nodes.
 Each node has a minimum and maximum number of keys and pointers, maintaining the tree’s balance.
     - Are widely used in databases for indexes, such as primary and secondary key indexes, due to their efficiency and ability to handle large volumes of data.
+    - For B-tree indexes, the search time complexity is O(log N), where N is the number of entries in the index.
+This logarithmic complexity means that as the database grows, the search time increases logarithmically, not linearly.

 - **Example**
     - Creating the table: